CCA-Public/digital-archives-manual/guides/diskimaging.md

 Steps for imaging physical media with Guymager:

-* Prior to creating a disk image, virus scan the media using the ClamAv command.
+* Prior to creating a disk image, virus scan the media using the ClamAV command.
 If there are no viruses, proceed with the next step.
-If ClamAv finds viruses, stop, note the virus(es) encountered in the versement stabilization spreadsheet, set the media aside, and consult the Digital Archivist.
+If ClamAV finds viruses, stop, note the virus(es) encountered in the versement stabilization spreadsheet, set the media aside, and consult the Digital Archivist.

 * Open Guymager (from the 'Imaging Tools' folder on the Bitcurator desktop).